Jane2019/School-work/Kaggle airline feedback analysis/README.md

 * Future work
   - Use POS to interpret tweets and count POS frequency as features
-  - Turn hyperparameters in LR
+  - Tune hyperparameters in LR
   - Try other algorithms

 <img src='Images/1500-the-toppest-common-words.jpg' width='700' align='left'>